OWASP/Go-SCP/src/cryptographic-practices/README.md

 The hash has fixed length and its value vary widely with small variations in input (collisions may still happen).
 A good hashing algorithm won't allow to turn a hash into its original source[^1].
-MD5 is the most popular hashing algorithm but securitywise BLAKE2 is considered the strongest and most flexible.
+MD5 is the most popular hashing algorithm but securitywise [BLAKE2][4] is considered the strongest and most flexible.

-However, BLAKE2 has no official implementation in Go yet, so we fallback to SHA-256.
+Go supplementary cryptography libraries offers both [BLAKE2b][5] (or just BLAKE2) and [BLAKE2s][6] implementations: the former is optimized for 64-bit platforms and the later for 8- to 32-bit platforms.
+If BLAKE2 is unavailable, SHA-256 is the right option.

 Whenever you have something that you don't need to know what it is but only if it is what it is supposed to be (like checking file integrity after download),